Back to Alabama

 Plain English Breakdown

-This bill requires probate courts to confirm the identity of intended parents and ensures that children born via surrogacy are given directly to their intended parents.
+This bill requires probate courts to confirm the identity of intended parents so that children born via surrogacy are given directly to them, with specific rules for hospitals and temporary custody by the state if needed.

 What This Bill Does

-• Ensures that children born via surrogacy are relinquished directly to an intended parent, not others.
+• Mandates that children born via surrogacy be given directly to an intended parent confirmed by the court.

-• Allows the State Department of Human Resources to temporarily take custody if an intended parent cannot collect the child in person.
+• Directs the State Department of Human Resources to temporarily take custody if an intended parent does not appear in person with the required documents.

 Who It Names or Affects